 Lyudmila, she was very proactive indeed.
 And versatile too.
 She was involved in foreign relations, with visits to India and China and so on.
 When it comes to monumental architecture however, she had almost no involvement at all.
 The bell monument [Banner of Peace Memorial in Park Kambanite] was made on her suggestion, here in Sofia.
 But that’s the only monument she was personally involved with.

-So from beginning to the end, there were no comments, no suggestions…
+So there were no comments, no suggestions…